Taiwan reports rise in new domestic COVID-19 cases | Health

 - Taiwan

-Taiwan reported 549 domestic COVID-19 cases on Wednesday, including 177 cases added to the totals for recent days as it continues to readjust its infection numbers following delays in reporting positive tests.
+Taiwan reported on Thursday 583 domestic COVID-19 infections, including 219 cases added to recent days' totals as it reflects delays in reporting positive tests.

 Advertisement